BrianMitchL/brianm.me/src/about.md

 ## Experience

 - **Level2** _Senior Frontend Engineer_ (April 2021 &ndash; Present), Minnetonka, MN.
+  - Wrote a new chat interface utilizing Twilio chat, simplifying and separating display and data logic.
+  - Led the development of the next generation internal coaching portal React application to improve performance, accessibility, user experience, visual consistency, and ease of additional development.
 - **C.H.
 Robinson** (November 2016 &ndash; April 2021), Eden Prairie, MN.
   - _Senior Software Engineer_ (March 2021 &ndash; April 2021), Customer Facing Analytics
     - Led the architecture and development of the React application for the